-On each line, at the horizontal reference point of the DTG, the DTG decides where to start/stop the DTG-generated data and where to pass input video data.
-For example, during an active video line, ancillary data can be embedded in the digital stream outside the active video portion of the line, that we might want to convert to analog.
+On each line, at the horizontal reference point of the DTG, the DTG decides where to start/stop the DTGgenerated data and where to pass input video data.
+For example, during an active video line, ancillary data can be embedded in the digital stream outside the active video portion of the line, that it might be necessary to convert to analog.
 Alternatively, during a nonactive video line, where normally the predefined line type would be inserted, ancillary data might need to be passed during the active video portion of the line.

-The amplitudes of positive, negative sync excursions and of the negative serration, pre- and post-equalization and broad pulses are independently programmable between G/Y and BPb, RPr channels.
+The amplitudes of positive, negative sync excursions and of the negative serration, pre- and postequalization and broad pulses are independently programmable between G/Y and BPb, RPr channels.
 Therefore sync insertion can be programmed on only the G/Y output or on all DAC outputs.

-In order to limit the number of selection bits to select the line type, and because of the fact that we can define a set of line types that is mutually exclusive for SDTV and HDTV video modes, there are two DTG video modes: SDTV and HDTV.
+To limit the number of selection bits to select the line type, and because of the fact that a set of line types can be defined that is mutually exclusive for SDTV and HDTV video modes, there are two DTG video modes: SDTV and HDTV.
 There is a third DTG mode (VESA) which does not use the line type/breakpoint state machine and only generates Hsync/Vsync outputs.